Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 December 27, 2012: Le Quoc Quan was arrested for tax evasion.
 He was also jailed for three months in 2007, disbarred in 2008, and attacked by police earlier in 2012.

-December 28, 2012: Nguyen Van Hai (Dieu Cay), Ta Phong Tan, and Phan Thanh Hai’s appeal was denied.
+December 28, 2012: Nguyen Van Hai (Dieu Cay), Ta Phong Tan, and Phan Thanh Hai’s appeal was denied at trial.

 January 9, 2013: Fourteen bloggers, writers, and activists were convicted under Article 79 of Vietnam’s Penal Code and sentenced to between three and 13 years in prison (they were originally arrested in 2011); among those convicted were Ho Duc Hoa, Paulus Le Van Son, Dang Xuan Dieu, Nguyen Van Duyet, and Nong Hung Anh.